Blue Horizons Instructor

-Prior to Vulcan, Hutton was senior vice president of creative development at Walt Disney Imagineering.
-Before that, Hutton served as vice president and general manager of the Disney Institute, where he directed the transition of the organization from concept into an operating business.
+From 1992-1998, Hutton worked at the Walt Disney Company, from 1996-1998 as senior vice president of creative development at Walt Disney Imagineering and from 1992-1996 as vice president and general manager of the Disney Institute where he directed the transition of the organization from concept into an operating business.